Powers of Attorney and Advanced Medical Directives

 In powers of attorney the person you name to make decisions is an agent.
 For an advanced healthcare directive this person is an agent or proxy.
 No matter the document used you must choose the right person for the job.
 You are entrusting your finances and/or health with this person.
 He or she must be honest, trustworthy and responsible.

 Cravens & Noll is here to help those in Central and Western Virginia with creating powers of attorney and advanced medical directives.
-If you or your family have any questions about them or want them created schedule a free consultation today.
+If you or your family have any questions about them or want them created schedule an initial consultation today.